adams00/Kandikrasz/readme.md

 ## General info

 My main motivation to write this game was to show my skills to potential employer.
-I was watching my friends from work playing an old Adobe Flash Player games when they had nothing to do in their work.
+I was watching my friends from work playing old Adobe Flash Player games when they had nothing to do in their work.
 I stated thinking about creating a game catered to bored office workers.
 Game that could be appealing to the eye and with crisp hi-res graphics.